overture-stack/SONG/song-python-sdk/docs/tutorial.rst

     sequencing_read_experiment.set_info("randomSRField", "someSRValue")

-Finally, use the :class:`SimplePayloadBuilder <overture_song.tools.SimplePayloadBuilder>` class along with the previously create entities to create your payload.
+Finally, use the :class:`SimplePayloadBuilder <overture_song.tools.SimplePayloadBuilder>` class along with the previously create entities to create a payload.

 .. code-block:: python